See also Engineering

 Applications, industries and devices associated with computer engineering include:

-- computer systems – PCs, servers, supercomputers
+- computer systems – PCs, graphics processors, servers, supercomputers

 - portable consumer electronics – iPods, Palm Pilots, Playstation